Goddo

-Goddo was a Canadian rock band formed in Scarborough, Ontario in 1975.
+Goddo was a Canadian rock band formed in Scarborough, Ontario, in 1975.
 Goddo had mixed major label success from the mid-1970s to the early 1980s.
 After reforming in 1989, they revived their career with several new studio and 'best of' packages.
 Goddo signed to Bullseye Records of Canada.
-Goddo disbanded after their last show on December 15 2018 at the Phoenix Concert Theatre in Toronto.
-Goddo's last show with the original recording band and most famous lineup of Greg Godovitz, Gino Scarpelli, and Doug Inglis was at Spot 1 Grill & Music Hall, Brampton, in October 2018.
+Goddo disbanded after their last show on December 15, 2018, at the Phoenix Concert Theatre in Toronto.
+Goddo's last show with the original recording lineup of Greg Godovitz (lead vocals, bass, guitars), Gino Scarpelli (guitars, backing vocals, bass), and Doug Inglis (drums, backing vocals, percussion) was at Spot 1 Grill & Music Hall, Brampton, in October 2018.